NEED HELP? Talk To

 You can usually find the permitted occupancy load of a given building displayed in a prominent place where people tend to gather.

-This permit placement is intended to keep people informed for their general safety.
-Crash bars are part of a system of standardization that is supposed to keep people safer by normalizing and standardizing egress systems.
+The permit placement intends to keep people informed for their general safety.
+Crash bars are part of a standardization system that aims to enhance safety by normalizing and standardizing egress systems.
 And they work.

 Product Standards

 The idea in the design of crash bars is that when people are panicking and trying to get out of the building, they shouldn’t need to think about how to operate the latch system on the door.
-Since these systems are required to release under only 15 pounds of force, the latch should release if anyone or anything is forced against the door.
+Because these systems require releasing under only 15 pounds of force, the latch should release if anyone or anything forces against the door.

 There are other organizations that regulate how crash bars work.
 The Builders Hardware Manufacturers Association (BHMA) grades the quality of these devices for durability, among other things.